-Today, for many people, buying organic is a choice of healthy lifestyle.
-We have a tendency to believe that organic is the way to eating right.
-Even when we devotedly follow this lead, I often wonder whether these organic foods have that much impact on our health than it has on our wallet.
+Today, for many, buying organic produce is a choice made for leading a healthy lifestyle.
+We believe that organic is the way to eating right and it’s true as well.
+Even when we devotedly follow this lead, we often miss the these organic foods have that much impact on our health than it has on our wallet.

 It is common knowledge that foods which are organically grown without any additives or pesticides are what we should eat for our well being.
 But as we go by the organic tags in the supermarkets and stores without even a second thought, do we really think we are consuming something as pure as how nature has made it?
 Well, the fact is it is not purely organic as one might think.

 If you think organic foods that you buy from the stores are 100% organic, then let me warn you that they are not free of pesticides.
 This is just the case of fruits and vegetables, but when it comes to tin and packed foods that come under the organic tag, they have a good amount of preservatives and added flavours to it which defeats the very purpose of calling it organic.

 Before paying a fortune for these organic foods have you ever thought why such an amount should be paid when these are naturally grown and can be done by anyone?
 Yes, that’s right, I said ‘anyone’.
 If you can take a little time and effort, setting up a small veggie or herbs garden can be done even in a limited space.
 You probably may not be able to grow all the vegetables at home, however, if you are ready to maintain at least a small herbs garden that is good enough because leafy veggies and herbs have the maximum amount of pesticides when you buy it from shops.
 Not only that, most of the herbs have medicinal values and growing them in your house can bring some added health benefits as well.